EMPEROR NORTON :: Life

 Sources differ as to whether this "original nest egg" was composed solely of Joshua's inheritance or whether perhaps, en route from South Africa, he paused for several months in Brazil or Peru and engaged in business activities that enabled him to build on a smaller bequest.

-In any case, the final leg of Joshua's journey counted him as one of seven passengers aboard the German ship Franzeska, from Hamburg, which lumbered into San Francisco Bay on 23 November 1849.
+In any case, the final leg of Joshua's journey, from Rio to San Francisco, counted him as one of seven passengers aboard the Hamburg steamer Franzeska, which lumbered into San Francisco Bay on 23 November 1849.
 He quickly established Joshua Norton & Company, a real estate and importing concern, and within three years had parlayed his $40,000 into $250,000 — nearly $8M in 2016 dollars.
 He was a member of all the right clubs and committees.
 He was invited to all the right parties.
 He stayed in the best hotels.
 He had access.
 He had arrived.

 Then, in late 1852, Joshua Norton took some bad advice.
 When a famine in China created a shortage of rice, driving prices up 900%, Joshua was presented with an “opportunity” to corner the market by buying — at 12½ cents a pound, as opposed to the prevailing 36 — a shipload of Peruvian rice in San Francisco harbor.

-He put his money down, with a contract for the rest.
+He put his money down, with a contract for the rest, on 22 December 1852.
 Had things gone as planned, Joshua stood to make a very handsome profit indeed.
 But, the next day, and then over the next two weeks, several more shiploads of rice arrived from Peru — all of superior quality to what Joshua had bought.
 The price of rice plummeted to 3 cents a pound.
 Suddenly, his good deal looked very, very bad.

 Joshua sought to void his contract, on the grounds that he had been misled.
 The matter was tied up in litigation for nearly three years — at great personal cost.